We are searching for

 So why does this system exist?
 What is the purpose of car liens?

-Car liens are a precautionary measure taken to prevent non-payment to the lienholder.
+Lien on a car is a precautionary measure taken to prevent non-payment to the lienholder.
 If you fail to make your loan payments or default in any other manner, the entity that lent you the money can take the vehicle back.
 This process is called "repossession", where a lender will take collateral (in this case, your car) in place of the monetary debt you owe.

 Lenders can also require you to insure your vehicle in the case of a collision or other form of damage.
 They require insurance because if the car needs to be repossessed, it retains the value necessary to cover the cost of the loan.
 Once the vehicle is paid off, most of these requirements are removed.